-Researchers from Newcastle University and The Newcastle upon Tyne NHS Foundation Trust are looking for pregnant women and new mums – with babies under one – to come along to some pregnancy research discussion sessions in North Shields.
+Researchers from Newcastle University and The Newcastle upon Tyne NHS Foundation Trust are looking for pregnant women and new mums – with babies under one – to take part in some antenatal & postnatal research discussion sessions.

-The sessions run a few times a year and each one lasts between 90 minutes – 2 hours.
-They are informal and friendly – the researchers just want some discussion and your feedback on the research projects they are doing.
+The sessions run a few times a year and each one lasts for about 90 minutes.
+They are informal and friendly sessions, which are currently running over Zoom – the researchers just want some discussion and your feedback on the research projects they are doing.

 THE NEXT RESEARCH SESSION RUNS ON:

 This is an informal session which will last for about an hour.
 Please feel free to meet the needs of your baby – feed, change and soothe as you need to.

 It is a small group with up to 4 mums and it runs over Zoom – you will be sent an invitation to join the session.